oreum-industries/oreum_cfg/README.md

-WIP
+WIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIP

 # README.md

 Configs, dot files, installation instructions etc. Mostly for Python-based data science work on Mac.
-Also a pretty good reference for setting up a new machine.
+Also a reference for setting up a new machine.

 ## Essential Mac Installs